panaversity/learn-cloud-native-modern-ai-python/PROJECTS/projects_to_be_submitted_by_students/readme.md

-## Project to be Submitted by the Students
+## Compulsory Project to be Submitted by the Students

 AI-101 students will complete these project on their own and submit the projects in the following form: